Anthony S. Abbott: Early life and education

 Abbott was born on January 7, 1935, in San Francisco, California.
 He graduated from Princeton University in 1957, and received a masters (1960) and doctorate (1962) degree at Harvard University.

 Career

-He taught at Bates College from 1961–64.
+He taught at Bates College from 1961 to 1964.
 In 1964, he started teaching English at Davidson College and eventually became the Charles A. Dana Professor of English Emeritus.
 Davidson College recognized him with the Thomas Jefferson Award in 1969 and the Hunter-Hamilton Love of Teaching Award in 1997.

 He authored two novels and six books of poetry.
 The book of poetry The Girl in the Yellow Raincoat received a Pulitzer Prize nomination.
 He was the recipient of the Sam Ragan Awards in 1996 and the Brockman-Campbell Award from the North Carolina Poetry Society in 2012.
 He served as the President of the North Carolina Writers Network and the Chairmen of the North Carolina Writers Conference.